jakkra/ZSWatch/GETTING_STARTED.md

 - [SEGGER J-Link](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack)
 - [nRF Commond line tools](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools/download)

+> Don´t forget to set the group policies to allow the execution of local scripts when using Windows and a virtual environment for Zephyr.
+Otherwise the Zephyr installation fails.
+> Open a power shell as administrator and run `set-executionpolicy remotesigned` to change it.

 Set up toolchain and everything by following [Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html).
 At this point it's not possible to use nRF Connect SDK as features and fixes not yet released in NCS are needed to build ZSWatch SW.